CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Long Winter
  -  Will tap all sites in play that meet the requirements.
- -  Long Winter will not continually keeps sites tapped, it is only applied once to each site each turn.
+ -  _Long Winter_ will not continually keeps sites tapped, it is only applied once to each site each turn.

 #### Lucky Search
- -  Card Erratum: Replace "Discard all revealed cards except the item." with "Reshuffle all revealed cards except the item back into the play deck."
+ -  _Card Erratum_: Replace "Discard all revealed cards except the item." with "Reshuffle all revealed cards except the item back into the play deck."
  - Add at the end of the first paragraph "Discard item if the scout is wounded by this attack."
- -  You are not allowed a minor item after the Lucky Search item.
+ -  You are not allowed a minor item after the _Lucky Search_ item.
- -  A Noble Hound does not face the attack instead of the character that played Lucky Search, because the strike is never assigned.
+ -  A _Noble Hound_ does not face the attack instead of the character that played _Lucky Search_, because the strike is never assigned.

 #### Lure of Expedience
  -  Will trigger when a gold ring item is tested and a special item is successfully played.